M. S. Bennett

 Michael Smith Bennett (April 10, 1881 – December 26, 1964) was an American college football, college basketball, and college baseball player, coach, athletics administrator, dentist, and politician.

 Early life

 Bennett was born in Montgomery County, Pennsylvania, near Willow Grove and Fitzwatertown, on April 10, 1881.
 He was one of the eight children, the fourth son, of Elias Roland Bennett and Catherine Carolan.
 His father came from a family of Bucks County farmers.
 Elias served during the Civil War in the 1st New Jersey Cavalry Regiment and deserted after the Grand Review to marry Catherine Carolan, an Irish immigrant and refugee of the Great Hunger.
-His mother was born in County Meath, Ireland, and came to the U.S. at age four in 1847 aboard the Patrick Henry.
-Michael was named for his mother's great-grandfather, a flax grower, and her brother, a blacksmith and horseshoer in Dreshertown, Feltonville and Franklinville, respectively.
+He met her while working on a farm near Willow Grove.
+Michael Bennett's mother, Catherine, was born in Springville, Kells Parish, County Meath, Ireland, and came to the U.S. at age four in 1847 aboard the Patrick Henry.
+Michael Bennett was likely named for his mother's great-grandfather, a flax grower, and her brother, a blacksmith and horseshoer in Dreshertown, Feltonville and Franklinville, respectively.